dallonf/react-stable-uniqueid/README.md

 Optional.
 If provided, renames the `uniqueId` prop added to the wrapped component.

+`uniqueIdFn: () => string`

+Optional.
+If provided, uses this function instead of Lodash's to generate a unique ID.
+Useful for testing.

+### Wrapped component props

+`_uniqueIdFn: () => string`

+Optional.
+If provided, uses this function instead of Lodash's to generate a unique ID.
+Useful for testing.
+This prop will be consumed by the wrapper and will not be passed down to the wrapped component.

+Note that this function will only be called once; if you update the prop, a new unique ID will not be generated using the new function.

 ## Gotchas

 The generated id will not change on re-renders, but it will change if a component instance is unmounted and re-mounted.
 It is only guaranteed to be stable or unique as long as the component is mounted.

 ### Testing

-I recommend stubbing this component in tests, especially if you're snapshot testing or asserting on the generated, because this component is not guaranteed to be deterministic.
+I recommend stubbing this component or using the `uniqueIdFn` setting in tests, especially if you're snapshot testing or asserting on the generated, because the default function is not guaranteed to be deterministic.

 ### Server-side rendering